rmsk2/moreorless/readme.md

 the search is in progress a `*` is shown in the upper left corner of the screen.

 In essence the basic navigation commands work in the same way as in the UNIX `less` utlility.
-`Moreorless` uses a single line feed character as a line delimiter.
-Carriage return characters are ignored.
+`Moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
+The default is LF but this can be changed at program start to CR.
+When printing a line carriage return characters are always ignored.

 The software auto detects the presence of a RAM expansion cartridge and uses the extra RAM if it is determined that such a cartridge is in fact present.